antonrh/anydi/docs/extensions/django.md

 ### Using the `container` fixture with pytest

-If you're using pytest, you can use the `container` fixture provided by the `anydi` pytest plugin.
-This approach is more convenient for test isolation and allows you to override dependencies for the entire test function or test class.
+If you use pytest, you can use the `container` fixture from the `anydi` pytest plugin.
+This is more convenient for test isolation and lets you override dependencies for the entire test function or test class.

 First, install `pytest-django`: